mgnsk/balafon/README.md

   // Optional and applicable only inside a bar. timesig 4 4
   // Set the MIDI channel.
-  channel 10
+  // Channel can be overridden in a bar.
+See a multichannel bar example below. channel 10
   // Set velocity.
-  velocity 127
+  // Velocity can be overridden in a bar. velocity 127
   // Program change message.
   program 0